MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 Is the Museum open to the public?
 Can I visit?

-The MOA Shop is operating online.
-Worldwide shipping is available, as well as free in-person pickup from the Museum’s administration offices.
+Shop at the MOA Shop online—at anytime, from anywhere.
+Worldwide shipping is available, as well as free in-person pickup at the Museum.

 If you are purchasing on behalf of a UBC department and wish to pay to pay by Internal Service Delivery, please contact us at shop@moa.ubc.ca or 604.827.4810.

-The Audrey and Harry Hawthorn Library and Archives at MOA is open by appointment during MOA’s temporary 2023 closure.
+The Audrey and Harry Hawthorn Library and Archives at MOA is open to the public by appointment.

 Arrival